 Former Barclays CEO Antony Jenkins delivered that statement in 2015, and his ominous warning proved prophetic.
-Today, significant disruption is underway in the financial services industry.
+Today, significant disruption is underway for financial services brands.
 Branchless banks have surged in popularity, putting the value of brick-and-mortar locations into question; consumers are becoming more comfortable with faceless digital communications, and millennials—who are on the cusp of surpassing baby boomers as America’s largest generation—carry the reputation for disliking the traditional authority and inefficiencies of big banks.

 Will financial institutions follow the route of taxi cabs, hotel chains and Blockbuster?
 New research reveals that the future of finance may not be so dire.

 For the 2018-2019 World’s Simplest Brands study, Siegel+Gale surveyed 15,000 people across nine countries to evaluate brands and industries on their perceived simplicity.
 Findings indicate growth in the banking sector—in global rankings, it climbs to the number 15 position; in the United States, it rates as the ninth simplest industry.

 One of the most disruptive financial brands in recent years, online-only Ally Financial is the lone bank to crack the Top 20 in the United States.
 According to CMO Andrea Brimmer, “simplicity is at the core” of the brand, and its “ongoing promise is to solve for customer pain points, many of which revolve around complexity in the financial services sector.”
 With high-interest savings rates and robust customer service, it’s no surprise Ally is a consumer favorite.
 Interestingly, straightforward brands like Ally, as well as online payment giant PayPal, eclipsed traditional brick-and-mortar institutions like Chase, Citibank and Bank of America.